Cray-HPE/docs-csm/install/deploy_management_nodes.md

    If these total lines report any failed tests, look through the full output of the test to see which node had the failed test and what the details are for that test.

-   > **`WARNING`** If there are failures for tests with names like "Worker Node CONLIB FS Label", then manual tests should be run on the node which reported the failure.
+   > **`WARNING`** If there are failures for tests with names like `Worker Node CONLIB FS Label`, then manual tests should be run on the node which reported the failure.
 See [Manual LVM Check Procedure](#manual-lvm-check-procedure).
 If the manual tests fail, then the problem must be resolved before continuing to the next step.
 See [LVM Check Failure Recovery](#lvm-check-failure-recovery).

 1. Ensure that weave has not split-brained